-Net gain derived in respect of disposal of shares listed in stock exchange is subject to tax at the rates of 7.5%, 10% and 25% for resident natural person, resident entity and others respectively, and whereas in case of unlisted shares, tax at the rate of 10%, 15% and 25% is applicable for resident natural persons, resident entity and others, respectively.
+Net gain derived in respect of the disposal of shares listed on the stock exchange is subject to tax at the rates of 7.5% on short term capital gain (for shares held up to 365 days) and at the rate of 5% on long term capital gain (for shares held more than 365 days) in case of resident natural persons and 10% and 25% for resident natural persons, resident entity and others, respectively, and whereas in case of unlisted shares, tax at the rate of 10%, 15% and 25% are applicable for resident natural persons, resident entities and others, respectively.

-Net gain derived from the disposal of land and building is subject to tax at the rate of 2.5% if owned for more than 5 years and 5% if owned up to 5 years for natural person.
-Net gain on disposal of land and building is subject to 10% for person other than natural person irrespective of period of holding.
+Net gain derived from the disposal of land and building is subject to tax at the rate of 5% if owned for more than 5 years and 7.5% if owned for up to 5 years by a natural person.
+Net gain on disposal of land and building is subject to 1.5% for a person other than a natural person irrespective of the period of holding.